Sedation: Levels of sedation

 In the United Kingdom, deep sedation is considered to be a part of the spectrum of general anesthesia, as opposed to conscious sedation.

 In addition to the aforementioned precautions, patients should be interviewed to determine if they have any other condition that may lead to complications while undergoing treatment.
 Any head, neck, or spinal cord injuries should be noted as well as any diagnosis of osteoporosis.

 Intravenous sedation

 The most common standard conscious sedation technique for adults is intravenous sedation using Midazolam.
-This requires a needle to be put into a vein to deliver the medication; this is known as an IV cannula.